Antibody Validation Strategies: CiteAb introductory guides

 - What are the benefits and limitations of each approach?

-We built our search engine to help researchers choose antibodies that work for their experiments, and considering antibody validation is an essential step in this process.
+Antibody validation is an initiative close to our heart here at CiteAb.
+We began life as an antibody search engine, built to help researchers choose antibodies that work for their experiments.
+Considering antibody validation is an essential step in this process.

 What is antibody validation testing for specificity?

-Testing an antibody to show that you get signal for a given application is standard practice in life science and essential ahead of performing any experiments.
 However, validating your antibody for specificity, by showing that your antibody binds to the intended target with minimal cross-reactivity, takes this a step further.

 Why is antibody validation important?

 Researchers have found many commercially available antibodies are not specific to their target in a given application.
+This issue can impact entire research fields.

-In a study focusing on antibodies used for epigenetic research, it was found that around a quarter of the 246 commercially available antibodies tested were not specific [2].
-In a recent paper on eLife, 65 neuroscience-related proteins were tested and over 50% failed in at least one validation test [3].
+For example, in a study focusing on antibodies used for epigenetic research, it was found that around a quarter of the 246 commercially available antibodies tested were not specific [1].

 Undoubtedly, the common thread running through all these examples is the importance of antibody validation.